Google PPC Advertising: A Comprehensive Guide to Maximizing Your Online Presence

 a.
 Writing Effective Ads

-• Be Clear and Concise: Quickly communicate your value proposition.
+• First, be clear and concise.
+Quickly communicate your value proposition.

-• Include Strong Calls-to-Action (CTAs): Encourage users to take immediate action, such as “Shop Now” or “Get a Free Quote.”
+• Finally, include strong calls-to-action (CTAs), such as “Shop Now” or “Get a Free Quote.”

 b.
 Using Ad Extensions